cea-hpc/modules/doc/source/module.rst

  :envvar:`MODULEPATH_modshare<\<VAR\>_modshare>` is also set to increase the number of times *directory* has been added to :envvar:`MODULEPATH`.

+ A *directory* that does not exist yet can be specified as argument and then be added to :envvar:`MODULEPATH`.

+ .. only:: html

+    .. versionchanged:: 5.0
+       Accept non-existent modulepath

 .. subcmd:: whatis [-a] [-j] [modulefile...]

  Display the information set up by the :mfcmd:`module-whatis` commands inside